 Also listen to Christopher Ellis, son of old-school Reggae Soul king, Alton Ellis, sing “You Babe.”

-Jamaica’s rising star, Chronixx, a 24-year-old artist with a skyrocketing career, released Chronology in 2017.
+Jamaica’s rising star, Chronixx, a 24-year-old artist with a skyrocketing career, released Chronology in 2017, one of the year’s best Reggae albums (and even nominated for a 2018 Reggae Grammy).
 In this Spotify playlist listen to “Skankin’ Sweet,” a laid-back party tune for those late-night beach fiestas.
+I also picked it as one the best Reggae tunes of 2017.

 Reggae Soul Songs Crossover